jyu78749/C4TFx/README.md

 C4TFx
 =========

 CCCCTFx (C4TFx) is a fork of the CTFx platform by Milkdrop, built specifically for the Callipygian Consortium of Cryptography and its varying needs to run a high school CTF.
-CCCTFx utilizes CTFx's speed, low footprint, and features, and builds additional features on top.
+CCCCTFx utilizes CTFx's speed, low footprint, and features, and builds additional features on top.

 ## Installation
 Run quickinstall.sh and follow instructions, `docker build . --file Dockerfile --tag c4tfx` (note that this uses MariaDB which is compatible with MySQL), or do the following: